Membership Frequently Asked Questions

 - Expanded travel program to meet member desires to experience golf in cultures across the United States and around the world.

 - As a leader in the industry, the AGA is well positioned to advocate for community organizations and non-profits that make a significant impact in our community through the game of golf through Outreach programs and financial support from the Arizona Golf Foundation.

 Why is there an extra $5 discount for people paying individually through Online Join & Renew?

 The AGA’s standard membership fee for 2022 is $45.
 As we have done in previous years, we are again offering a $5 discount to those that renew early between October 1 and December 31, 2021 (Does not apply to revolving year clubs).
 There is an additional $5 discount offered to those paying through Online Join & Renew because each individual updates and verifies their contact and mailing information in the process.
 This helps us keep our database up to date and saves us money in the long run.
 The AGA member benefits include a subscription to AZ Golf Insider Magazine which is mailed through the post office four times per year and requires a current address.

 I already paid my GHIN fee in another state.
 Do I have to pay a second time?

 Yes, you do need to join a club in Arizona to receive benefits from the Arizona Golf Association and be eligible to play in Arizona events.

-Yes, you will pay dues to each club you join, however, you are eligible for a rebate making the association portion of your fees for additional clubs just $15.
+You are required to pay AGA association dues at each club to which you belong.
+These dues help cover the cost of course rating, kiosks at the club, AGA club support and more.
+However, you are eligible for a rebate making the association portion of your fees for additional clubs just $15.
 To apply for a rebate, click here.